 Following the Southern Ridge Wastewater Treatment Study in early 2016, Sarpy County, the cities of Bellevue, Gretna, Papillion and Springfield, and the District met to discuss stormwater management for new development in areas of Sarpy County draining directly to the Elkhorn or Platte Rivers.
 This group has been meeting regularly throughout 2016 to form initial policies for development in this area and to determine what the planning needs are for this watershed.
 Unlike the Papillion Creek Watershed, the Southern Sarpy Watershed has very little data with regards to hydrology, hydraulics, and water quality.
 The need to develop a comprehensive watershed management plan is the top priority of the new SSWP.
 Policies for the SSWP include; Water Quality Improvement, Peak Flow Reduction, Landscape Preservation, Restoration, and Stormwater Management Financing.
 The District will be responsible for collecting annual contributions from each of the SSWP members and using those contributions for projects deemed necessary by the communities.
-Adoption of an Interlocal Agreement by all parties is expected in fall of 2016, with design work beginning in 2017.
+An Interlocal Agreement was adopted by all parties in 2016 and a watershed study began in 2017.
+It is anticipated that the final watershed management plan will be completed in 2021.